Originally published December 22, 2022. Updated November 25, 2024.

 Team Focus

 A statement of work is an incredibly valuable tool for managing a team's focus and progress.
-By clearly defining the project scope, timeline, tasks, and expected deliverables, a statement of work ensures everyone involved knows exactly what's expected and when.
+By clearly defining the project scope, timeline, tasks, and expected deliverables, a statement of work agreement ensures everyone involved knows exactly what's expected and when.
 This helps to ensure everyone is working together towards a common goal, rather than wasting time and resources on tasks that won't contribute to the project's success.

 How To Write A Statement Of Work